The Only Movable Part of the Skull Is the Mandible: A Closer Look at Human Anatomy

 Clinical Relevance and Common Disorders

 While the mandible’s mobility is vital, it also makes it susceptible to disorders.
-Even so, temporomandibular joint dysfunction (TMD) is a common condition characterized by pain, clicking, or difficulty in jaw movement.
+Temporomandibular joint dysfunction (TMD) is a common condition characterized by pain, clicking, or difficulty in jaw movement.
 Factors such as teeth grinding, jaw clenching, arthritis, or injury can strain the TMJ, leading to chronic discomfort.
 Additionally, the mandible’s role in dental occlusion (how the teeth fit together) means that misalignment or missing teeth can exacerbate issues, highlighting the interconnectedness of the skull’s components.

 Conclusion